 \section{Introduction}

 A movie review is a subjective evaluation written by a moviegoer, usually consisting of two kinds of data: 1) textual reviews and 2) ratings.
 Textual reviews are qualitative evaluations; ratings are quantitative evaluations expressed by scores.
-Fig.~\ref{fig:fig1} shows a sample movie review from IMDb\footnote{https://www.imdb.com/}, a leading website managing movie reviews along with other information.
+Table~\ref{tab:tab17} shows a sample movie review from IMDb (https://www.imdb.com/), a leading website managing movie reviews.
 The example shows the rating and the textual review for the movie.
-We note that these two types of information are closely related: the rating may be considered a numerical summarization reflecting the textual review.
+We note that these two types of information are closely related: the rating can be considered a numerical summarization reflecting the textual review.

-Movie reviews have a significant impact on the decision making of potential moviegoers~\cite{chintagunta2010effects}.
-However, a certain group of movie reviewers may generate indistinguishable and/or intentionally malicious reviews so as to bias the overall movie rating.
-While such groups ought to lack credibility, many well-known existing movie review management systems including Metacritic~\footnote{https://www.metacritic.com/} and Rotten Tomatoes~\footnote{https://www.rottentomatoes.com} do not consider the credibility of movie reviews in calculating overall movie ratings.
+Movie reviews have a significant impact on the decision-making of potential moviegoers~\cite{chintagunta2010effects}.
+However, a certain group of movie reviewers may generate indistinguishable or intentionally malicious reviews, biasing the overall movie rating.
+Although such groups ought to lack credibility, many well-known existing movie review management systems including Metacritic~\footnote{https://www.metacritic.com/} and Rotten Tomatoes~\footnote{https://www.rottentomatoes.com} do not consider the credibility of movie reviewers in calculating each movie's overall rating.

-To enhance the evaluation of ratings in movie review systems, it is necessary to make the credibility of movie reviews a factor in the overall movie rating.
-For this, we need a method to classify movie reviews according to their credibility.
-However, this is challenging because even experts cannot clearly judge movie review credibility and the number of movie reviews is very large, which requires much time and effort for manual annotation.
-Table~\ref{tab:tab6} shows an example of different annotation results for a real review from Rotten Tomatoes\footnote{https://www.rottentomatoes.com/}.
+To enhance the effective evaluation of movies, it is necessary to consider the credibility of movie reviews in calculating the movie's rating.
+For this, we need a method to judge movie reviews according to their credibility.
+However, this is a challenging issue because even experts cannot clearly judge the movie review's credibility and the number of movie reviews is very large, which requires much time and effort for manual annotation.